mohamedsaif/ai-hub-gateway-landing-zone/README.md

 Network wiring also will be established to allow the gateway to access the AI services through private endpoints, internet access through DMZ appliances and backend systems through private network.

-with the additional compoenets deployed, you will have the following components identified:
+with the additional components deployed, you will have the following components identified:
 - **Azure OpenAI** endpoints
 - **Azure AI Search** endpoints
 - **Backend services** updated endpoints and keys
-- **Usage & charge-back** data pipeline (like pushing data to Comos DB and Synapse Analytics)
+- **Usage & charge-back** data pipeline (like pushing data to Cosmos DB and Synapse Analytics)

 ## Azure API Management configuration
 To configure Azure API Management to expose the AI services through the AI Hub Gateway Landing Zone, you will need to configure the following: